shaposhnikoff/shaposhnikoff.github.io/CV.md

 Grid Dynamics
 Senior Devops Engineer

   Dec , 2019 - Now
-  Google GCE ( Pantheon project ) - Release engineer
+  Google CE ( Pantheon project ) - Release engineer
   Main responsibilities on the project

     * Making sure thats the rapid/pantheon is producing releasable candidates.
       If not - tracking down whiy isn't and resolve it.
-  * Verifing and test releases created by pantheon.
+    * Be ready to verifing and test releases created by pantheon.
     * Assisting oncall SRE with prod if asked.
     * Be ready to rollout, rollback, and other types of duties by request.
     * Verifing blessed release and push additional candidates to build.
     * Keep tracking of the progress on manual tests, resolve it if needed.
     * Always be release ready.

   Dec , 2018 - Dec 2019 IOT && ECS project for one of our customers